 Section 303A.07 of the Listed Company Manual of the NYSE also provides that if an audit committee member simultaneously serves on the audit committee of more than three public companies, and the listed company does not limit the number of audit committees on which its audit committee members serve to three or less, then, the board of directors of the listed company must determine that such simultaneous service would not impair the ability of such member to effectively serve on the audit committee of the listed company and disclose such determination.
-The Company is not required, under applicable PRC laws or the Listing Rules, to make such determination, and the Company has not made such determination.
+The Company is not required, under applicable PRC laws or the Listing Rules to make such determination, and the Company has not made such determination.

 Section 303A.10 of the Listed Company Manual of the NYSE provides that listed companies must adopt and disclose a code of business conduct and ethics for directors, officers and employees.
-While the Company is not required to adopt any similar code under the applicable PRC laws or the Listing Rules, the Company, as required under the Sarbanes-Oxley Act, has adopted a code of ethics that is applicable to the chief executive officer, chief financial officer, vice presidents, general managers, controller and other senior officers of the Company.
+While the Company is not required to adopt any similar code under the applicable PRC laws or the Listing Rules, the Company, as required under the Sarbanes-Oxley Act, has adopted a code of ethics that is applicable to the Chief Executive Officer, President, Chief Operating Officer, Chief Financial Officer, Vice Presidents, general managers, controller and other senior officers of the Company.
 We also adopted a code of ethics for our employees.
 Section 303A.12(a) of the Listed Company Manual of the NYSE provides that each listed company's chief executive officer must certify to the NYSE each year that he or she is not aware of any violation by the company of NYSE corporate governance listing standards.
-The chief executive officer of the Company is not required, under the applicable PRC laws or the Listing Rules, to make similar certifications.
+The Chief Executive Officer of the Company is not required, under the applicable PRC laws or the Listing Rules, to make similar certifications.